gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

-{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/twin-power-supplies.jpg" caption="Twin 500W power supplies to turn on up to half of the relays and solenoids all at once." caption-position="bottom" width="320px" >}}
+{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/twin-power-supplies.jpg" caption="Twin 500W power supplies to turn on up to half of the relays and solenoids all at once."  width="320px" >}}